slaclab/lcls-ii-geo-calculator/README.md

 # Requirements
 See requirements.txt for necessary packages.
 This project is written for python 3 and in particular the GUI may not run in python 2.

+# Running as a shell application
+From terminal/bash shell in main directory, run main.py to launch the calculator in the terminal.
+Commands can be listed via the '?' command.
+Typing 'help [command name]' will print additional information for specific commands.
+General syntax is [command_name] [inputs]

 # Running the GUI
 The file GeometryCalcsGUI will start the interface when run.